Lopson/HLTimeAnnouncer/README.md

 I can't exactly redistribute the `.wav` files that this script relies on, but for now you can get them from [this other repository](https://github.com/sourcesounds/hl1).
 The list of files needed is: "_period", "doop", "eight", "eighteen", "fifteen", "five", "four", "fourteen", "hour", "hours", "is", "it", "nine", "nineteen", "now", "one", "seven", "seventeen", "six", "sixteen", "ten", "thirteen", "three", "twelve", "twenty", "two", "zero".

+Be sure to place all of the files inside a folder named `vox`.
+The folder should reside at the root of this repository.
+They must be `.wav` files, otherwise `System.Media.SoundPlayer` won't be able to play them back as far as I can tell.

 ## Setting it up

 Just get a scheduled task running this thing every hour.
 Make sure the action is the following: